Judge rejects bid by 18 U.S. states to revive Obamacare subsidies

 The Trump administration this month terminated the payments to the insurers, which help cover medical expenses for low-income Americans, as part of several moves to dismantle Obama’s signature healthcare law formally known as the Affordable Care Act.

-“This is true in almost all the states joining this lawsuit,” the judge added.

-Representatives for California Attorney General Xavier Becerra, who is leading the lawsuit, did not immediately respond to a request for comment.

-The subsidies were amounting to nearly $600 million a month.
-They were due to cost $7 billion this year and were estimated to grow to $10 billion for 2018, according to congressional analysts.
+The subsidies were due to cost $7 billion this year and were estimated at $10 billion for 2018, according to congressional analysts.

+Trump had threatened to cut off the subsidies for months, prompting health insurers to raise premiums or exit insurance markets set by under Obamacare.
+The payments amount to nearly $600 million a month, according to a Justice Department court filing.

 Democratic attorneys general from 18 states and the District of Columbia sued the federal government and asked for an immediate order halting Trump’s move while the case is being litigated.
 They argued that terminating the payments harmed customers by raising insurance rates.